IT007-2025-Nhom20/ImageAutomate/README.md

 # ImageAutomate

 **ImageAutomate** is a modular, node-based image processing framework designed to build flexible execution pipelines.
-It separates logical graph definition from visualization and execution, enabling users to create complex image manipulation workflows visually or programmatically.
+It separates logical graph definition from visualization and execution, enabling users to create complex image manipulation workflows visually.

 ## 🏗 Architecture